Marion community reacts to police chief’s resignation

 MARION, Kan.
 (KSNW) – Marion Police Chief Gideon Cody resigned Monday after being suspended from the position on Thursday.

-Stepping in as Interim Chief is Senior Officer Zach Hudlin is taking his place while the city searches for a permanent replacement.
+Stepping in as Interim Chief is Senior Officer Zach Hudlin while the city searches for a permanent replacement.

 But for residents of the town, the looming problem is when and how to move on from the raid of the Marion County Record newspaper.